WalletScrutiny/WalletScrutinyCom/_hardware/orasaifu.md

 >
 > And they said at one point that they will refund everybody.

-There are still many scam accusations on the comments of OraSaifu's social media pages, with many users saying that they still had not received a refund.
+There are many scam accusations on the comments of OraSaifu's social media pages, with many backers saying that they still had not received a refund.
 [A poster on BitcoinTalk.org](https://bitcointalk.org/index.php?topic=5170463.0) reported this same problem and attached a few images of the refund statement.
-The original thread was created on July 2019, although the original poster made an update on the thread during November 2019, saying that the money had never returned.
+The original thread was created in July 2019, although the original poster updated the thread during November 2019, and said that the money had never returned.

 This product is **defunct.**